versori-oss/nats-account-operator/docs/specification.md

 # NATS Account Operator Specification

-This document describes the CRD specifications for th  NATS Account Kubernetes Operator.
+This document describes the CRD specifications for the NATS Account Kubernetes Operator.

 ## CRD Types